I despise chips. My kids don’t want snack bags from the health food aisle. Can we find common ground?

 Mash-Ups (fruit and vegetable purees in a fun-to-eat pouch).
 I find these in Wegmans in lots of different flavors.

 Fruit Twists and Leathers.
-There’s lots of versions available today, in kosher and mainstream supermarkets, that are made purely from fruit juice and have no added sugar.
+There are lots of versions available today, in kosher and mainstream supermarkets, that are made purely from fruit juice and have no added sugar.

 Matt’s Munchies and You Love Fruit.
 My kids wish I’d pack these in their lunch bag, but I won’t spring for the $2.00 per snack.
 These are mostly my personal treat.
 But if a grocery budget isn’t a concern, then go for ‘em.